njacazio/ALICE3SimulationHandsOn/Sessions/4_FastSimulationAnalysis/README.md

 ## At the end:
 - At the end the analyser should be able to run a full analysis and extract a physics perforamnce statement on the detector configuration used as input

+## Assignment
+- setup your hyperloop analysis with a large jira ticket
+- expand your workflow to include PID
+- Reconstruct D0 invariant masses
+- Improve signal extraction with PID
+- Perform an analysis of multiple detector in a single go